BIGJRA/BIGJRA.github.io/rejuv.md

 Start at East Gearen.
 Return to the sewers where the mansion was, then head to up to grab *TM42 Facade*!
 Head outside.

 Go talk to Shana in the Gearen Lab to continue the Johto quest.
-You’ll now have to fight Bugsy with the starter you picked and a few more Pokemon.
+You'll now have to fight Bugsy with the starter you picked and a few more Pokemon.